-These are a series of simple recipes I have prepared and the toddler has eaten, sealed with the husband’s approval.
+These are a series of simple recipes I have prepared, my child has eaten, and sealed with the husband’s approval.
 In my quest to find simple, easy-to-prepare healthy meals to put on the table for a perpetually hungry child, these series are born.
 More to come.

 Coconut and mango.
 Remind me of many carefree afternoons in the tropical town where I was born and raised.
 Chocolates have got nothing on coconuts and mangoes for snacks during my childhood days!